-Liposuction / Liposculpture
+Liposuction / Liposculpture at New Victoria Hospital

-LIPOSUCTION is a surgical procedure used to remove or reduce localised fatty deposits, which will not respond to diet or exercise.
+Liposuction is a surgical procedure used to remove or reduce localised fatty deposits, which will not respond to diet or exercise.
 Contrary to popular belief, liposuction is not a treatment for obesity, a method for losing weight or an alternative to a healthy lifestyle.

 Liposuction is one of the most successful plastic surgery procedures, as the incisions are tiny and inconspicuous, the recovery is relatively quick, the complication rate low and the results mostly predictable and satisfactory.
-Liposuction is the same as liposculpture and is also know as suction assisted lipectomy.
+Liposuction is the same as liposculpture and is also known as suction assisted lipectomy.
 It is performed largely under general anaesthetic, although sedation and local anaesthesia may be used.

-Who is suitable for liposuction?
+Who is suitable for liposuction surgery?

 Liposuction is best suited for healthy individuals who are around their ideal weight for height, and who have good quality, elastic skin.
 Although liposuction can tighten skin to a degree, it will not correct gross skin excesses.
 As a result, young patients fair better than older patients.
 Patients with more skin than fat excess usually require an excisional procedure (dermolipectomy), such as a thigh lift or tummy tuck to remove the excess skin.

 In women, the most common areas treated with liposuction include the thighs, hips, buttocks and tummy, with the ‘saddlebag area’, ‘love handles’ and tummy all responding particularly well.
 Other areas which can be treated include the knees, calves, ankles, breasts, arms and neck.
 Liposuction may be also be used at the same time as breast reduction surgery.
 Although the inner thighs do not respond as well to liposuction, some improvement can still be achieved here.